 Possible side effects from arm lift surgery include:

 - Swelling of the hands

 - Seromas (fluid filled masses along the incision line).

 Is this procedure covered by health insurance?

 Like all cosmetic procedures, an arm lift is not typically covered by health insurance.
-Ask to talk with a financial representative from NYC Surgical r\ who can explain costs of the procedure and if insurance coverage is an option for you.
+Ask to talk with a financial representative from City Surgical Care who can explain costs of the procedure and if insurance coverage is an option for you.